nfdi4plants/nfdi4plants.knowledgebase/src/docs/tutorials/QuickStart_swate.md

 ![](../img/swate_ontologyTermSearch2.png)

-> Note: More information on how to use SWATE can be found [here](https://github.com/nfdi4plants/Swate/wiki).
+> Note: More information on how to use Swate can be found [here](https://github.com/nfdi4plants/Swate/wiki).

 <div style="page-break-after: always;"></div>